cplmakerlab/cplmakerlab.github.io/README.md

 ### Content is stored in files (.md or .html)

 Things like pages and blog posts are stored in Markdown files that end in .md or .html.
-At the top of each file is a section for storing page metadata such as date and categories.
+At the top of each file is a section for storing page metadata (Jekyll Frontmatter) such as date and categories.
 Standalone pages are stored in the root directory, while posts are stored in the ```_posts``` directory.
 Content other than a page or a post must be stored in a collections directory.
 For instance the collection ```_guides``` contains how-to guides.

 ### Data is stored in files (.yml)